Giovanni da Pian del Carpine

 Giovanni da Pian del Carpine OFM (or Carpini; Iohannes de Plano Carpini, anglicised as John of Plano Carpini; c.
 1185 – 1 August 1252) was a medieval Italian diplomat, Catholic archbishop, explorer and one of the first Europeans to enter the court of the Great Khan of the Mongol Empire.
-He was the author of the earliest important Western account of Northern and Central Asia, Eastern Europe, and other regions of the Mongol dominion.
+He was the author of the earliest important Western account of North and Central Asia, Eastern Europe, and other regions of the Mongol dominion.
 He served as the Primate of Serbia, based in Antivari, from 1247 to 1252.

 Life before the journey

 Giovanni appears to have been a native of Umbria, in central Italy.
 His surname was derived from Pian del Carpine (literally "Hornbeam Plain"), an area known later as Magione, between Perugia and Cortona.
 He was one of the companions and disciples of his near-contemporary and countryman Saint Francis of Assisi.

 Highly esteemed within the Franciscan order, Giovanni had a prominent role in the propagation of its teachings in northern Europe, holding in succession the offices of warden (custos) in Saxony and provincial (minister) of Germany.
 He may also have held positions in Barbary and Cologne, and been provincial of Spain.